krasimir/react-in-patterns/book/chapter-2/README.md

 # Communication

-If you work with React for a couple of days you will realize that every React component is like a small system that operates on its own.
+Every React component is like a small system that operates on its own.
 It has its own state, input and output.
-In the following sections we will explore these characteristics.
+In the following section we will explore these characteristics.

 ![Input-Output](./communication.jpg)

 ## Input

-The input for a React component is its props.
+The input of a React component is its props.
 That's how we pass data to it:

 ```js
 // Title.jsx